ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 ### Reaction status values

-* OK means the reaction was valid with no changes.
+* OK means the reaction is valid.
+If "OK" is the only value, then the reaction was valid with no changes.
-* MI means there was a mass imbalance that was corrected.
+* MI means a mass imbalance was corrected.
-* CI means there was a charge imbalance that was corrected.
+* CI means a charge imbalance was corrected.
-* HI means there was a hydrogen imbalance?
+* HI means a hydrogen imbalance was corrected?
+* RC means the reversibility was corrected.
+* FO means ?
+* RO means ?
+* SP means spontaneous?
+* UN means ?

 ## Reaction modifications file format
 A reaction modification file describes modifications to make to the master reaction file.
 There is no header line in the file.
 Each line has these fields: